 More so, the design of the face is also distinct.
 A framing hammer has a milled face.
 This is useful to prevent the head from slipping when driving nails, making it safer.

 Lastly, the two hammers also have different functions.
 A regular hammer is for simpler tasks, such as tapping a nail in a wall.
 On the other hand, a framing hammer is for more difficult applications, such as building a structure.

-Our Top Picks for the Best Framing Hammer
+Reviews of Our Top Picks for the Best Framing Hammers 2022

 Clueless about the framing hammer to choose?
 Below are some of the top products that should be on your radar.

 Strong but lightweight – this is what you can expect from this option for the best framing hammer.
 One of our favorites, this hammer has a premium construction that guarantees many years of functionality.

 Among others, one thing that makes it durable is its forged construction.
 This gives the framing hammer a unique one-piece design.
 The body connects directly to the head.
 The result is that it delivers an incredible strength.